Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 Normalization is the process of designing or refactoring database tables for maximum consistency and minimum redundancy.

-With objects, we're used to *denormalized* data, stored with ease of use and speed in mind.
+With objects, we’re used to *denormalized* data, stored with ease of use and speed in mind.
 Non-normalized tables are considered ineffective in relational databases.

 **Follow Along**
 ----------------

 **Data normalization** is a deep topic in database design.
-To begin thinking about it, we'll explore a few basic guidelines and some data examples that violate these rules.
+To begin thinking about it, we’ll explore a few basic guidelines and some data examples that violate these rules.

 ### **Normalization Guidelines**